coin8086/activerecord-bulkwrite/README.md

 result = User.bulk_write(fields, rows)
 ```

 The values of rows are sent to database as-is, and their to_s method is called when necessary.
-Here you need to pay attention to datetime values: it must be in UTC time, not in local time, since there's no time zone conversion.
+So here you need to *pay attention to datetime values: it must be in UTC time, not in local time*, since there's no time zone conversion.

 ## Bulk Upsert